 Clinical trials can help people with Parkinson’s in many ways.
 Some of the benefits include:

-- broadening our understanding of Parkinson’s so that treatments can become more effective
+- broadening our understanding of Parkinson’s so that existing treatments can become more effective

 - giving people with Parkinson’s the opportunity to be involved in research which uses the most up-to-date treatments and devices

-- helping to improve quality of life for people with Parkinson’s
+- helping to improve the quality of life for people with Parkinson’s

 - improving treatment for future generations of people with Parkinson’s